Back to Podcast Guides

 This is Tristan's simplest experiment for building impromptu speaking capacity.
 Use it in low-stakes rooms first: team meetings, friendly group calls, workshops, masterminds, or dinner conversations.

 Keep the dose small.
-The goal is not to become reckless.
 The goal is to give your nervous system repeated evidence that expression can begin before total certainty.

 Toward the end of the episode, Tristan offers one of the lovelier metaphors in the conversation: the butler in your subconscious.

 Speaking, in this frame, is a game of access.
-Somewhere beneath the surface there are stories, associations, images, insights, memories, and phrases ready to be served.
-But if the system is shaking the snow globe — racing, grasping, forcing, self-monitoring — it can be hard to see what is available.
+Somewhere beneath the surface there are stories, associations, images, insights, memories ready to be served.
+But if the system is shaking the snow globe (racing, grasping, forcing, self-monitoring) it becomes hard to see what is available.

 Confidence is a stack of proof

-That is why the most useful public speaking training may be less like downloading tips and more like building a proof stack:
+That is why the most useful public speaking training looks less like downloading tips and more like building a proof stack:

-The anxiety may not vanish.
-The old circuitry can still exist.
-But another pathway can become more available: one built from repeated moments where the body expected danger and encountered expression instead.
+The anxiety may not vanish and the old circuitry can still fire, but another pathway becomes more available, built from repeated moments where the body expected danger and encountered expression instead.

 Key takeaways